-Energy trader’s divorce reignites debate over fair settlements
+Energy trader’s divorce reignites fair settlements debate

 The case of a successful energy trader – who is appealing against a High Court decision to award almost half of her £7 million fortune to her adulterous ex-husband – is sparking concerns among divorcing couples.